Openbiblio is free open source software and can run on very low cost Web hosts. This could be the lowest cost first option for your library.

 My opinion is based on looking at all the versions.
 For a library without access to developers, I would probably choose something other than Openbiblio and pay for support.
 As a developer, I would not install any version that does not run with PHP 7.
 Looking at the state of the code, it is easier to fix 0.7.2 by applying the known changes for PHP 7.0.

 0.7.2 is stuck on an old release of PHP and, through the old PHP, is also stuck on an old version of MySQL.
 There is code is available to update the MySQL part of the PHP code and should be released immediately as 0.7.3 or a 0.7.3 beta.
-Many users could then update to a later version of PHP using the MySQL interface module named mysqli instead of the obsolete interface module named mysql.
+Many users could then update to a later version of PHP using the MySQL interface module, named

 The same code update allows the use of PDO and would be the starting point for a 0.7.4 version based on PDO.
 This would bring Openbiblio up to a mainstream release of PHP.